 Did you know that:

-• Cabbage is believed to have originated from Asia, although there is no exact data yet;
+- Kale is believed to have originated in Asia, although there is no exact data yet.

-• It is known to help fight excess weight, which is why it’s become so popular;
+- It is known to help with weight management, which is one reason it’s become so popular.

-• It’s not all beneficial, as the stalk contains harmful nitrates;
+- The stalk is not all beneficial, as it contains harmful nitrates.

-• Fermented cabbage is of the greatest value due to the presence of lactic acid, which is great for the intestines;
+- Fermented kale is especially valuable due to the presence of lactic acid, which is great for the digestive system.

-• Its juice can be used in medicine as an anti-inflammatory agent, and in cosmetology for a rejuvenating effect;
+- Kale juice can be used in medicine as an anti-inflammatory agent, and in cosmetology for its rejuvenating effect.

-• It was highly valued by the ancient Greek philosopher and mathematician Pythagoras – he even worked on its selection.
+- Kale was highly valued by the ancient Greek philosopher and mathematician Pythagoras—he even worked on its cultivation.

 There are various ways to participate in National Kale Day.
-For instance, you can throw a kale party and explore different recipes.
-Give your guests the chance to discover how delicious a vegetable can be.
-You can also share original recipes on social media, or create a competition to see who can cook the best dish.
+You can throw a kale party and explore different recipes, giving your guests the chance to discover how delicious this vegetable can be.
+You can also share original recipes on social media, or create a competition to see who can cook the best kale dish.

 National Kale Day is observed on the first Wednesday in October each year.